minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 ## Changelog

-1.1.2
+1.3

-* filter is required until further notice.
+* The `filter` parameter is required until further notice.

-1.1.1
+* Added `roleIdentifier` for compliance with NEN logging.
+* Added JWT sample.

+1.2
-* Addes support for positive test records.
+* Adds support for positive test records.

 1.1
 * Generalized for id-hash based retrieval of vaccinations, recoveries and test results